learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Is there any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
+## Q. Is there any reason you\'d want to use translate() instead of absolute positioning, or vice-versa?

 `translate()` is a value of CSS `transform`.
 Changing `transform` or `opacity` does not trigger browser reflow or repaint but does trigger compositions; whereas changing the absolute positioning triggers `reflow`. `transform` causes the browser to create a GPU layer for the element but changing absolute positioning properties uses the CPU.
 Hence `translate()` is more efficient and will result in shorter paint times for smoother animations.